Auto Mechanic Training Programs and Requirements

 Auto mechanic certificate programs can usually be completed in a year or less.
 Students may study engine repair, electrical systems and manual transmission.

-Associate of Applied Science in Automotive Mechanics
+Associate of Applied Science Programs

 The Associate of Applied Science (AAS) in Automotive Mechanics is a 2-year, undergraduate degree program that introduces students to many of the basic skills associated with auto repair.
 Students may take courses in a variety of subjects, such as engine reconditioning, suspension and auto electronics.
 The curriculum of most AAS programs usually includes general education classes.